-The 2019 general election was held on April 17, 2019 for the election of president and vice president, members of the House of Representatives, members of the Regional Representative Council, members of the Provincial Legislative Council, and members of the City/Regency Legislative
+In 2019, for the first time, Indonesia's presidential and legislative election was held simultaneously.
+The 2019 simultaneous general election was held on April 17, 2019 for the election of president and vice president, members of the House of Representatives, members of the Regional Representative Council, members of the Provincial Legislative Council, and members of the City/Regency Legislative Council.

-Under Indonesian law, the General Election Commission (Komisi Pemilihan Umum) or KPU, is a state institution that is tasked to independently convene general elections and has the authority to determine the result of a general election.
-In relation to the 2019 general elections, the KPU announced the official vote count on May 21, 2019, which confirmed the election of President Joko Widodo and Vice President KH.
+On May 21, 2019, the General Election Commission (Komisi Pemilihan Umum) or KPU, confirmed the election of President Joko Widodo and Vice President KH.
 Ma'ruf Amin to serve as the president and vice president, respectively, until 2024.
-Following the announcement of the election results, there were protests and demonstrations in Indonesia.
-On May 24, 2019, presidential candidate Prabowo Subianto and vice presidential candidate Sandiaga S. Uno filed a claim against the general election's result with the Constitutional Court.
-On June 27, 2019, the Constitutional Court rendered a decision rejecting the claims of Mr. Subianto and Mr. Uno.
+Following the announcement of the election results, the primary opposition presidential and vice presidential candidates filed a claim against the general election's result with the Constitutional Court.
+On June 27, 2019, the Constitutional Court rendered a decision rejecting these claims.
 President Widodo and Vice President Amin took their oath of office and commenced serving their five-year term on October 20, 2019.
-In August 2019, President Widodo announced plans to move Indonesia's capital from Jakarta to an area in East Kalimantan province on the island of Borneo.
-He further announced that the physical relocation of the capital will begin in 2024 and is expected to cost Rp466 trillion.
-The plan is preliminary and is subject to change and various government approvals, including the approval of Parliament.

 While Indonesia has successfully conducted elections in the past and the recent general elections, the country continues to face various socio-political issues and has, from time to time, experienced political instability and social and civil unrest.
 Since 2000, thousands of Indonesians have participated in demonstrations in Jakarta and other Indonesian cities both for and against former President Megawati, former President Yudhoyono and current President Widodo, as well as in response to specific issues, including reductions in fuel or electricity subsidies, privatization of state assets, anticorruption measures, decentralization and provincial autonomy, actions of former Government officials and their family members, and the American-led military campaigns in the Middle-East.
 Gubernatorial elections in Jakarta in February and April 2017 led to protests with religious undertones.
-Former education and culture minister Anies Baswedan won the election for the office of Jakarta's governor in April 2017, defeating then-incumbent governor Basuki Tjahaja Purnama who was later convicted of blasphemy charges.
 Despite a few demonstrations that turned disruptive, Indonesia has gone through several major elections that were generally peaceful and led to successful transition.
 Considering the recent state of the political environment in Indonesia, political campaigns in Indonesia may bring a degree of political and social uncertainty to Indonesia that could lead to further civil disturbances.